Apollounknowndev/worldgen-docs/docs/index.md

 Future plans include:
 * Documentation on all aspects of worldgen
 * Guides on how to add things like biomes, ores, trees, structures, etc.

+{: .important }
+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.